-As is expected, with new consoles comes a new controller, although old Xbox One controllers will also work on the Series X and Series S. We've taken a look through everything you need to know about the latest iteration of the Xbox controller, and gathered the most important information for you right here.
+As is expected, with new consoles came a new controller, although old Xbox One controllers also work on the Series X and Series S. We've got the details on everything you need to know about the latest iteration of the Xbox controller, and gathered the most important information for you right here.

 - Evolution of previous design

 The main element to stress here is that the new Xbox controller looks like an evolution of previous versions, not a totally redone piece of kit.
 It's not throwing out the design elements you love, but rather refining on previous versions.

 Xbox controllers down the years have always had a certain chunkiness to them - it's been part of their design DNA, you could say.
 After its superb work on the Xbox Adaptive Controller, though, it would seem that the Xbox team is keen to continue making sure that its controllers can be used by the widest variety of people possible, without any hassle.
 Hence the new controller is apparently designed to fit smaller hands better.

 Plus, throughout the design, buttons have been changed to matte finishes, while the triggers have gained tactile dots to help you grip them.
 All this, according to the Xbox team, helps make the controller easier to use for more people.